 New standards call for additional measures

-Under the new standards, flood risk management in the Meuse valley will be organised along the same lines as adopted in the rest of the Netherlands: in the form of dyke rings (i.e., the dyked areas will no longer be prone to limited flooding as part of the winter bed) with a protection level based on a basic tolerable risk level of 10-5 for residents and avoidable damage.
-This new approach will raise the protection level at many locations in and along the Meuse valley vis-à-vis the current situation.
+Up until now, the flood defence systems in the Meuse valley enjoyed a unique status, that was found nowhere else in the Netherlands: during extremely high water-levels, these flood defences were intended to overtop, in order to prevent the water-levels along the Dyked River Meuse from rising even further.
+The new flood protection standards that came into force on 1 January 2017 have put an end to this exceptional position for the Meuse valley flood defences.
 To achieve this, many sections of the existing overtopping dykes need to be reinforced and/or raised.
 Without additional measures, water levels in the Meuse will rise.
 For that reason, implementation of the project is conditional on compensatory measures being taken aimed at accommodating the Meuse water.
 This can be achieved by relocating dykes (constructing a dyke at a greater distance from the river) and providing retention areas in the Meuse valley (areas that can temporarily accommodate excess water from the Meuse).

 Long-term ambition for the Meuse

 The Meuse Delta Programme Steering Group is also working on a long-term strategy.
 In the first half of 2018, the central government and the region will together formulate a feasible and widely supported river widening ambition in relation to dyke improvement for the entire Meuse (Meuse valley and the dyked river Meuse).
-This ambition will constitute the point of departure for the Meuse implementation strategy up to and including 2075.
+This ambition will constitute the point of departure for the Meuse Adaptive Implementation Strategy up to and including 2050.

 Meuse Delta Programme Steering Group

 The Meuse Delta Programme Steering Group (SDM) is composed of representatives from:

 - the district water boards (Brabantse Delta, Aa en Maas, Rivierenland, Limburg),